wonderwhy-er/context7-documentation-with-desktop-commander-gemini/README.md

 # Context7 MCP Server

-In this repository, we provide an MCP Server for [Context7](https://context7.com), which offers access to high-quality documentation for popular packages and libraries.
+In this repository, we provide an MCP Server for [Context7](https://context7.com), which offers access to high-quality documentation for popular libraries.

-This lets you use Cursor, Windsurf, Claude Desktop, or any MCP Client, to use natural language to search and access documentation for packages, e.g.:
+This lets you use Cursor, Windsurf, Claude Desktop, or any MCP Client, to use natural language to search and access documentation for libraries, e.g.:

 - "What are the main features of React hooks?"
 - "How do I implement authentication with Next.js?"
-- "Show me documentation for Upstash Redis"
+- "Rate limiting with Redis"
 - "Get examples of using React Query"

 ## Usage